 Annual returns and accounts

 To enable businesses to manage their response to Covid-19 organisations registered as companies are able to apply for a three month extension for filing their accounts.
-The FCA has now confirmed it will not take any action against societies where returns due up until 30 June 2020 are delayed by up to three months.
-This position will be reviewed again in June 2020.
+The FCA has now confirmed it will not take any action to follow-up on any delayed submission of annual returns and accounts by societies before 31 October 2020.

 Read the full FCA statement on annual returns and accounts